Confidence is exponential.

 - Just Dance (Series)

-The motion games do require additional hardware if you do not already own them (except for the Wii which comes with motion games right out the box, and the games are enhanced using the Wii Fit Balance Board).
+The motion games require additional hardware if you do not already own them (except for the Wii, which comes with motion games right out the box, and the games are enhanced using the Wii Fit Balance Board).

 The downside to these games is the requirement for real estate.
-While many games can function with 7 feet of free space for basic exercises such as pushups and sit ups, some of the games require 10 feet of free space, otherwise some of those side-to-side movements and jumps might be tricky to pull off.
+While many games can function with 7 feet of free space for basic exercises such as pushups and sit-ups, some of the games require 10 feet of free space.
+Otherwise, some side-to-side movements and jumps might be tricky to pull off.

-Motion games have been around on major consoles for the past 5 years with the potential to be a great way to keep us moving, especially on days requiring a lite workout or days we cannot find the time for a full blown workout.
+Motion games have been around on major consoles for the past nine years and have proved to be an effective way to keep us moving – especially on time-limited days when we’re unable to get to the gym.

 If you were to become stronger and more flexible one year from now, would that increase your confidence or lessen it?

-4. Smart Men Take Care of Their Skin
+4. Men with Confidence Take Care of Their Skin

-I first became intrigued by essential oils back when I discovered peppermint oil in place of gum.
+I first became intrigued by essential oils when I discovered peppermint oil in place of gum.

-I dislike chewing gum – especially the kind with artificial sweeteners – but even though gum-chewing is considered by some to be an unattractive habit, it’s a great way to clean your teeth and freshen your breath quickly – especially when you’re in your car driving from one appointment to another.
+I dislike chewing gum – especially the kind with artificial sweeteners – but even though some consider gum-chewing an unattractive habit, it’s a great way to clean your teeth and freshen your breath quickly – especially when you’re in your car driving from one appointment to another.

 My naturopath had suggested that instead of chewing gum, I mix some peppermint oil with olive oil and avocado oil and put the mixture into a little spray bottle.

 I was stunned to discover that this is the most refreshing and effective way to freshen my mouth quickly.
-It tastes great, and it has a zing that makes me feel alert and puts me in a brighter mood.
+It tastes great and has a zing that makes me feel alert and puts me in a brighter mood.

 Essential Oils Can Help You Have a Better Day